OpenMendel/MendelLocationScores.jl/index.md

 This package supports Julia v0.4 and v0.5.

 ### Input Files
 The MendelLocationScores analysis package uses the following input files.
-Example input files can be found in the [docs]( https://github.com/OpenMendel/MendelLocationScores.jl/tree/master/docs) subfolder of the MendelLocationScores project.
+Example input files can be found in the [docs](https://github.com/OpenMendel/MendelLocationScores.jl/tree/master/docs) subfolder of the MendelLocationScores project.
 (An analysis won't always need every file type below.)

 * [Control File](#control-file): Specifies the names of your data input and output files and any optional parameters (*keywords*) for the analysis.
 (For a list of common keywords, see [Keywords Table](https://openmendel.github.io/MendelBase.jl/#keywords-table)).
-* [Locus File]( https://openmendel.github.io/MendelBase.jl/#locus-file): Names and describes the genetic loci in your data.
+* [Locus File](https://openmendel.github.io/MendelBase.jl/#locus-file): Names and describes the genetic loci in your data.
-* [Pedigree File]( https://openmendel.github.io/MendelBase.jl/#pedigree-file): Gives information about your individuals, such as name, sex, family structure, and ancestry.
+* [Pedigree File](https://openmendel.github.io/MendelBase.jl/#pedigree-file): Gives information about your individuals, such as name, sex, family structure, and ancestry.
-* [Phenotype File]( https://openmendel.github.io/MendelBase.jl/#phenotype-file): Lists the available phenotypes.
+* [Phenotype File](https://openmendel.github.io/MendelBase.jl/#phenotype-file): Lists the available phenotypes.
 * [SNP Definition File](https://openmendel.github.io/MendelBase.jl/#snp-definition-file): Defines your SNPs with information such as SNP name, chromosome, position, allele names, allele frequencies.
 * [SNP Data File](https://openmendel.github.io/MendelBase.jl/#snp-data-file): Holds the genotypes for your data set.
 Must be a standard binary PLINK BED file in SNP major format.
 If you have a SNP data file you must have a SNP definition file.

+<a id="control-file"></a>
-### Control file<a id="control-file"></a>
+### Control file
 The Control file is a text file consisting of keywords and their assigned values.
 The format of the Control file is:

 	Keyword = Keyword_Value(s)